ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Out of Scope

-* Run-Time Attestation: The Linux Integrity Measurement Architecture attests each process launched after a device is started (and is in scope for RIV), but continuous run-time attestation of Linux or other multi-threaded operating system processes after they've started considerably expands the scope of the problem.
+* Run-Time Attestation: The Linux Integrity Measurement Architecture {{IMA}} attests each process launched after a device is started (and is in scope for RIV), but continuous run-time attestation of Linux or other multi-threaded operating system processes after they've started considerably expands the scope of the problem.
   Many researchers are working on that problem, but this document defers the problem of continuous, in-memory